 Though the dish I’ve described above is far from this description, there seem to be a few agreed upon ingredients of a common Rasta Pasta: fettuccine, Jamaican seasoning (some use jerk seasoning on the meat in the dish, some use Jamaican curry powder), bell peppers, green onions, and parmesan cheese.

-Many versions of this recipe include meat, and while I couldn’t find out for sure if it’s supposed to or not, it seems that it’s more likely an vegetarian dish in origin.
+Many versions of this recipe include meat, and while I couldn’t find out for sure if it’s supposed to or not, it seems that it’s more likely a vegetarian dish in origin.

-Indeed, I learned the Rastafarians, the culture this dish is named for, do not eat meat (especially pork) or shellfish (though some do eat fish).
-What’s even more interesting is that many Rastafarians adopt a diet called ITAL or I-TAL which is plant-based or from the earth!
+Indeed, I learned that the Rastafarians, the culture this dish is named for, do not eat meat (especially pork) or shellfish (though some do eat fish).
+What’s even more interesting is that many Rastafarians adopt a diet called ITAL or I-TAL which is plant-based (or from the earth)!

-I know that my dish is far from authentic, but I was definitely inspired by these origins so I wanted to talk about them in this dish.
+I know that my vegan rasta pasta is far from authentic, but I was definitely inspired by these origins so I wanted to talk about them in this dish.
 I learned so much about Rastafarian culture while researching this dish, and I always love to learn about cultures other than my own.